Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/n_queens/README.md

 # N-Queens (Puzzle Type #61)

+This is a dedicated solver for N-Queens.
 Can also solve puzzles such as 7-Queens.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://krazydad.com/play/queens/)